 Nominating and Governance Committee

-Mr. Porter (Chair), Mr. Mencoff, Mr. Souleles and Mr. Woodrum serve on the nominating and governance committee.
-Mr. Woodrum will depart from the committee at the time of the 2022 annual meeting.
-The nominating and governance committee met two times during 2021.
+Mr. Porter (Chair), Mr. Mencoff, and Mr. Souleles serve on the nominating and governance committee.
+The nominating and governance committee met two times during 2022.

 The nominating and governance committee's primary responsibilities include, among other things: